 The fact remains that it looks like a B-Western, almost a TV one.
 The black and white, for one thing, looked sub-standard in an era when the big studios like Paramount were expected to make Westerns in color.
 The sets were modest (mostly the very recognizable Paramount Western town) and the budget restrained.
 There was nothing sweeping about the vistas, nor was there a cast of thousands.
 Apart from Taylor and Parker there were few big names.
 Taylor was physically rather showing his age.
 It was a late and non-Warners Curtiz, and anyway Curtiz never quite ‘got’ Westerns, in my view.
 And in this one he didn’t even have scope for Curtiz-ish adventure-action or busy crowd scenes (only the washerwomen interlude was recognizably Curtiz).

 Taylor is Deputy US Marshal Bovard, in a rather fine frock coat, “the toughest lawman in the territory”, who is sent out by uncredited Judge Lorne Greene (in a 15-second appearance), in a rather True Gritty or Hang ‘em Highish way to bring in malefactors.
 Bovard is nicknamed The Hangman (a soubriquet he does not care for) because those he arrests end on the gallows.
+This idea was to be 'borrowed' by Quentin Tarantino in The Hateful Eight.
 He has a past (well, it’s a Robert Taylor Western, so he would); he used to be a lawyer but is now driven to hunt down badmen – there are always more rats, he says.
 He’s a classic Western loner; there’s no sign of a Mrs. Bovard or a former one.
 He just wanders the West doing what a man’s gotta do.